About this document

 Atia – Working for you

-We aim to provide the highest quality of service.
+We aim to provide the highest quality service.
 One or more advisers, who will be your primary point of contact, will be responsible for providing you with our services.
 Other employees will work to support your Atia adviser.

 We first gather and analyse risk information about you to help establish your insurance requirements.
 Then we identify and approach markets to determine the most competitive insurance cover for you.

 In providing our services we normally act for you.
 In some instances, we may act as agent of the insurer and not for you, Eg. Where we have an authority to affect an insurance policy under a binder, which means we can enter into the contract on the insurer’s behalf.
-In such cases we determine the premium within a range, issue and sign the certificate of insurance on behalf of the insurer.
+In such cases we determine the premium within a range, then issue and sign the certificate of insurance on behalf of the insurer.
 We may also have authority to manage and settle claims up to a certain limit.
 We will advise you should this be the case.

 Your invoice will show the amount of total premium, statutory charges plus any fees and the date on which they are payable.
 Payment terms are usually 21 days from invoice date and failure to pay on time may cause the insurance to become ineffective.